lipsworld/wp-opt-in/readme.txt

 1. Deactivate the plugin in the WordPress 'Plugins' menu if you are upgrading
 2. Download and unzip the plugin
 3. Upload the `wp-opt-in` folder to the `/wp-content/plugins/` folder
-4. Active the plugin, place the widget in your sidebar and edit its title
+4. Active the plugin, place the widget in your sidebar and edit its title by using the 'Presentation' menu
 5. Configure the plugin in the 'WP Opt-in' menu located under the WordPress 'Options' menu

+If your theme does not support widgets, you can paste `<?php if (function_exists('wpoi_opt_in')) { wpoi_opt_in(); } ?>` into your sidebar file.
+This file may be called 'sidebar.php' or similar.

 == Frequently Asked Questions ==